Introduction

 Just-in-time Advocacy

-Just-in-time Advocacy responds to issues that arise on campus, in the community or the world through advocacy education and outreach, like postcard parties, petitioning, or guest speakers.
-Past initiatives included advocacy for DACA, TRiO, and Mental Health.
-Please contact the center to share ideas for current issues we can respond to with just-in-time advocacy.
+Just-in-time Advocacy responds to issues that arise on campus, in our local, national, and global communities through advocacy education and outreach.
+Initiatives have included postcard parties, petitions, large scale events, and discussions with elected officials.
+Past initiatives included advocacy for DACA, TRiO, LGBTQ+ rights, sexual violence on college campuses, and mental health.
+Please contact the CCE to share ideas for current issues we can respond to with just-in-time advocacy.

 Contact your Elected Officials